qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Cursor block works.
 * `Fn` + Left `Alt` exits **BQN** if you accidentally enter a backslash.
 No CYAN shift.
 * Backtick is escape.
+* Backslash is insert.
+* Backspace is delete.

 ## Macro-board Layer (YELLOW Layer)
 * Escape is a one shot sticky `Ctrl`+`Shift`.